 The first thing that I do when trying to assess how to proactively prepare for an unfortunate disaster or mishap is to list as many potential events as possible and then sort them in order of likelihood and then give them a ‘weight’ or level of importance to me and my family.

 For example .. let’s assume I’m going on a short trip in the Winter to Kamloops from Vancouver.
-So the first I would do is list as many things that I can of what I think could go wrong, in no particular order…
+So the first thing I would do is list as many things that I can of what I think could go wrong, in no particular order…

 Get in an accident, get stuck in the snow, vehicle breakdown, witness another accident with injuries, fall ill, run out of gas, get lost, no cell service, snow storm or white out conditions.